-We all know that exercise is important and something we should incorporate regularly into our lives because of the multitude of benefits.
-From cardiovascular health to bone health, decreasing the risk of diabetes etc., there are a great number of health benefits.
-However, using health benefits as a motivator is unfortunately not a very compelling reason to go to the gym.
+We all know we should incorporate regular exercise into our lives because of the multitude of benefits.
+From cardiovascular health to bone health to decreasing the risk of diabetes to etc., there are a great number of health benefits.
+However, using health benefits as a motivator is often not a very compelling reason to go to the gym.

-Here is the key point: exercise forces you to learn to be comfortable with being uncomfortable.
-I love that because it’s so powerful.
-This applies to any sport or athletic or athletic endeavor that requires regular training.
-As many top athletes have said, suffering in competitive athletics is inevitable, but being able to embrace uncomfortable situations is paramount to success, and not just in exercise, but in other aspects of your life.
+Here is the key point: Exercise forces you to learn to be comfortable with being uncomfortable.
+It’s incredibly powerful.
+This applies to any sport or athletic endeavor that requires regular training.
+As many top athletes say, suffering in competitive athletics is inevitable, but being able to embrace uncomfortable situations is paramount to success, and not just in exercise, but in other aspects of your life.

 You can see this happen in action by doing planks.
-I challenge you to try doing a regular plank and time yourself.
-Now do it again, but this time don’t let the burn consume you, and instead watch it curiously, almost from a third person perspective.
+I challenge you to time yourself doing a regular plank.
+Now do it again, but this time, don’t let the burn consume you; instead, try looking at it from a third person perspective.
 See how much longer you can go.

-Now, they key take away from these studies is that you don’t have to exercise at professional or olympic levels of intensity.
+Now, the key take away from these studies is that you don’t have to exercise at professional or olympic levels of intensity.
 As long as you are challenging yourself, you will reap a multitude of benefits.
-Like I said in the video explaining my journey to medical school, challenging yourself is a vital part in the process of growth and improvement.
+Challenging yourself is a vital part of growth and improvement.